hoangduytran/blender-manual/manual/video_editing/edit/montage/selecting.rst

 Select Menu
 ===========

-The Select Menu helps you select strips in different ways.
+The Select menu lets you select strips in different ways.

 .. _bpy.ops.sequencer.select_all: